 How do developmental processes change during evolution?
 We take an integrative approach and try to link evo-devo with population genetics and evolutionary ecology by studying the nematode Pristionchus pacificus, which lives in a defined scarab beetle ecosystem.

-Plants like all multi-cellular organisms have to develop from a single cell.
+Plants, like all multi-cellular organisms, have to develop from a single cell.
 In our group we are studying temporal and spatial signals that guide the establishment of the initial body organization in early embryogenesis.

 There is tremendous phenotypic diversity between and within species.
 Much of this is thought to reflect adaptation to the environment.
-Drawing on tools from high-throughout genomics to forward genetics, we are investigating the mechanisms responsible for adaptive variation.
+Drawing on tools from high-throughput genomics to forward genetics, we are investigating the mechanisms responsible for adaptive variation.

 NMR spectroscopy is a powerful tool for examining the structure, dynamics and interactions of biological macromolecules in solution.
 The NMR spectroscopy group is part of the wider structural biology platform within the Department of Protein Evolution, and is involved in several projects investigating protein structure and function.
 Several projects study the evolution of complex protein folds from simpler peptide units.